taylor-oconnell/tumor-RF/README.md

 # tumor-RF
-A random forest for classifying the cancer type of tumor samples based on gene expression data from mRNA sequencing.
+A Random Forest for classifying the cancer type of tumor samples based on gene expression data from mRNA sequencing.